 This series of letters is an imaginative response to the people who write to APBP.
-I’ve been volunteering with APBP for over two years, mainly preparing books to be mailed.
+I’ve been volunteering with APBP for over four years, mainly preparing books to be mailed.
 I am now a professional writing and editing intern for APBP but still fulfill book requests in addition to my writing and research.
 I wish I could write a letter back to so many of the people who write to us requesting books, but time, page space, and an inability to articulate how honored I feel being trusted with these words thwart my wishful thinking.

 A Window of Light in the Dark